-12401 Orange Drive, #211 Davie, FL 33330 www.barry.edu/office-of-public-guardianNo Fee Provides no-cost legal guardianship services to adults of limited financial means who lack the capacity to make decisions on their own behalf and in their best interest.
-Legal guardians protect the property and personal rights of incapacitated adults.
+12401 Orange Drive, #211 Davie, FL 33330 www.barry.edu/office-of-public-guardianNo Fee Provides no cost legal guardianship services to adults of limited financial means who lack the capacity to make decisions on their own behalf and in their best interest.
+Guardianship is the process of court appointment designed to protect the property and exercise the legal rights of these persons.

 BROWARD COUNTY COURTHOUSE 954-831-6565 CLERK OF THE COURTS 201 SE 6th Street Ft.
 Lauderdale, FL 33301 www.browardclerk.org